 The finance industry is one of the top beneficiaries of ongoing digitalization.
 Fintech solutions already cover the consumers’ budgeting, investing, cryptocurrency trading, and other needs.

-Digital banks provide online banking services to enable customers to manage their finances and perform banking operations remotely.
+Banks provide online banking services to enable customers to manage their finances and perform banking operations remotely.
 One visit to a bank branch is enough to open an account.
-Digital-only financial institutions don’t even require that and begin to outcompete traditional banks due to better user experiences and tightly focused USPs.
+Digital-only financial institutions don’t even require that and offer better user experiences and tightly focused USPs than traditional banks.

 Mobile banking lets consumers manage their bank accounts and conduct transactions using tablets, smartphones, or even smartwatches.
 Usually, it’s a bank’s next step after developing an online banking application.
-With most big digital banks offering mobile experiences, smaller banks have to follow suit.
-Simultaneously, we see a growing number of mobile-first companies and partnerships, mergers, and acquisitions between traditional banks and mobile fintech startups.
+With most big banks offering mobile experiences, smaller banks have to follow suit.

 Before we learn how to create a banking app, let's understand why you should do it.
 Mobile banking development promises numerous benefits both for businesses and consumers.
 Let's look at the reasons why you should start a digital bank.